gintonicai/documentation/mvp/live-subchains/inference-intro.md

 * **Scalability**: Leverages the distributed nature of the gintonic ecosystem to handle varying loads efficiently.
 * **Access to Advanced Models**: Starting with the Mistral LLM, with plans to expand to other cutting-edge models in the future.

-## Synergy with the Distillery Subnet
+## Synergy with the distillery Subnet

 The inference subchain works in close harmony with the distillery subchain: